Pricing Blog Compare Glossary

 DNS Record Lookup

-Query all DNS record types for any domain.
-Check A, AAAA, MX, NS, SOA, TXT, CNAME, and CAA records with detailed TTL information.
+Query all DNS record types for any domain — A, AAAA, MX, NS, SOA, TXT, CNAME, CAA.

 Understanding DNS Records